alkiranet/terraform-provider-alkira/docs/resources/connector_azure_expressroute.md

 Optional:

 - `gateway_mac_address` (List of String) An array containing the mac addresses of VXLAN gateways reachable through ExpressRoute circuit.
-The gatewayMacAddresses is only expected if VXLAN tunnel protocol is selected, and 2 gateway mac addresses are expected only if redundant_router is enabled.
+The field is only expected if VXLAN tunnel protocol is selected, and 2 gateway MAC addresses are expected only if `redundant_router` is enabled.
 - `redundant_router` (Boolean) Indicates if ExpressRoute Circuit terminates on redundant routers on customer side.
-- `virtual_network_interface` (List of Number) This is an optional field if the tunnel protocol is VXLAN.
-If not specified Alkira allocates unique VNI from the range [16773023, 16777215].
+- `virtual_network_interface` (List of Number) This is an optional field if the `tunnel_protocol` is `VXLAN`.
+If not specified Alkira allocates unique VNI from the range `[16773023, 16777215]`.

 Read-Only: